The Surprising Benefits of Practicing Moderation in Life and Travel

 Not every journey you take has to be to the top of a great mountain.

-Some might disagree that is is useful to have moderation in life or travel, but science and personal experience (both mine and that of others) support this claim.
+Some might disagree that it is useful to have moderation in life or travel, but science and personal experience (both mine and that of others) support this claim.

 But enough talking.
 Let me explain exactly how moderation can improve your next trip…and even your life.